TaWeiTu/vp8/README.md

 ./display [path to the compressed input video]
 ```

+(One may need to modify the OpenCV path `/usr/include/opencv4/` on a distro other than Arch Linux.)

 In display mode, the decoded video is displayed simultaneously.
 Note that pressing the `Right` key allows the user to fast-forward (seek) the video.

+For a longer video to try out the seeking feature, one can use <https://www.csie.ntu.edu.tw/~b07902134/aimer.ivf>.

 ## Test ##